-Face Coverings

-Face coverings are mandatory while on campus and will be essential to preventing person-to-person transmission of COVID-19.

-Increased Sanitization and Hygiene
+Face coverings may be mandatory while on campus and are essential to preventing person-to-person transmission of COVID-19.
+Effective January 17th 2022, Medical Grade masks are required for all employees, per county health order.
+Effective April 9th 2022, mandatory masking on campus was lifted in all areas except classrooms, laboratories and the Student Health Center Increased Sanitization and Hygiene

 Heightened cleaning measures have been implemented to ensure the health and well-being of our campus community.
 This includes increased measures around high-touch points.
+Cleaning is done nightly in all occupied buildings Sun-Thurs from 10p-6a.
+Requests outside of these spaces will need to be coordinated with Facilities Services.